In providing website analytics for large numbers of legal and accounting firms we get a birds-eye view of what happens after website revamps.

 It does not mean adopting the same url structure that all your competitors have for their websites.
 And it needs to be balanced against other considerations like tracking and readability.

-7. HIPPO*-driven decisions about features on your key page types
+7. HIPPO*-driven decisions about features on your most important page templates

-Despite what some staff may think, deciding what functions to have on key page types (lawyer or accountant bios, articles, practice group pages), should not just be a matter of personal taste.
+Deciding what features to have on key page types (lawyer or accountant bios, articles, practice group pages), should not just be a matter of personal taste.

-There’s actual data out there (talk to us about benchmarking or an audit) on what functions work best on different law firm and accounting firm page types (for example if you don’t have a vcard link on lawyer profile pages you should) and even what is best practice in a homepage.
+There’s data (talk to us or we update our best practice recommendations in GA+) on what features work best on different law firm and accounting firm page types (for example if you think Vcards are old technology and don’t belong on fee earner profile pages you might want to rethink that) and even what is best practice in a homepage.

 * Highest Individually Paid Partner's Opinion